Computationally Efficient Collimator-Detector Response Compensation in High Energy SPECT using 1D Convolutions and Rotations: Materials and Methods

-When used in image reconstruction, the size of the 2D PSF kernels was always set to $N-1 \times N-1$ where $N$ is the number of voxels along the largest direction in the reconstructed image.
-For the 1D-R model, the kernels corresponding to $K_G$ and $K_B$ were of size $N-1$, while the kernel corresponding to $K_t$ was of size $\lceil \sqrt{2} N \rceil + n$ to account for the diagonal, where $n$ is of integer value 0 or 1 to make the kernel size odd.
-It should be noted that for PSFs much larger than the dimensions of the image, the size of the kernels would need to cover a $2N-1 \times 2N-1$ area to account for contributions from voxels on one edge of the image to detector elements on the opposite edge; in practice, the PSFs were not that large and the dimensions chosen were sufficient.
+When used in image reconstruction, the size of the 2D PSF kernels in the 2D-MC method was always set to $N-1 \times N-1$ where $N$ is the number of voxels along the largest direction in the reconstructed image.
+For the 1DR-MC method, the kernels corresponding to $K_G$ and $K_B$ were of size $N-1$, while the kernel corresponding to $K_t$ was of size $\lceil \sqrt{2} N \rceil + n$ to account for the diagonal, where $n$ is of integer value 0 or 1 to make the kernel size odd.
+It should be noted that for PSFs much larger than the dimensions of the image, the size of the kernels would need to cover a $2N-1 \times 2N-1$ area to account for contributions from voxels on one corner of the image to detector elements on the opposite corner; in practice, the PSFs were not that large and the dimensions chosen were sufficient.